evkx/evkx.github.io/content/models/audi/e-tron_gt/RS_e-tron_GT/_index.md

 You can choose between two sound systems on the Audi RS e-tron GT.

-- With the Audi Sound system, you get ten speakers with a max system output of 180 watts.
+- **Audi Sound system**: This system features ten speakers and delivers a maximum output of 180 watts.
-- With the Bang & Olufsen Sound System, you get 16 speakers with a max system output of 700 watts.
+- **Bang & Olufsen Sound System**: This system features 16 speakers and delivers a maximum output of 700 watts.

 ## Mobile App